danielgudino10/book-search/README.md

-# soldid - BookSearch Engine
+# solid - BookSearch Engine

 ## Description
 This application allows users to search for new books.
 Users can log in to save the books they would like to purchase and remove the books from their library.